rust-lang/book/second-edition/nostarch/chapter13.md

 will recommend a break and hydration.
 If not, the user will get a number of minutes of running based on the complex algorithm.

-The data science team has let us know that we’ll have to make some changes to the way we call the algorithm in the future.
+This code works the way the business wants it to now, but let’s say the data science team decides that we need to make some changes to the way we call the `simulated_expensive_calculation` function in the future.
 To simplify the update when those changes happen, we want to refactor this code so it calls the `simulated_expensive_calculation` function only once.
 We also want to cut the place where we’re currently unnecessarily calling the function twice without adding any other calls to that function in the process.
 That is, we don’t want